 - Presenting with 'meltdown' like behaviour

-- The child's parent says they have difficulty making friends
+- Having difficulty making friends

 - Anxiety and stress is evident in the child, triggered by life changes